What is a drawdown lifetime mortgage?

 A drawdown lifetime mortgage normally has a fixed sum of interest on each amount you borrow.

-Interest is compounded, meaning you pay interest on the original loan amount, plus on the interest that's already been added – so the amount you owe can go up quickly.
+Interest is compounded, meaning you pay interest on the original loan amount, plus on the interest that's already been added.
+So the amount you owe can go up quickly.

 Anything you owe is repaid once you die or go into long-term care.